Choosing Between Sole Proprietorship and Limited Liability Partnership in Singapore

 Singapore Company Registration

-The Singapore incorporation process is designed to be a simple and a speedier one.
-The entrepreneurs have to complete only two procedures to register their business firm or company.
+Forming a business in Singapore is simple and fast.
+The entrepreneurs have to complete only two procedures to register a business or company.
 The ACRA (Accounting and Corporate Regulatory Authority) controls all the companies and businesses firms in Singapore.
 It also acts as the Company Registrar of Singapore.